Persistence of Layer-Tolerant Defect Levels in ReS2: Results

 \subsection{Unique Electronic Properties of ReS$_2$}

 Besides its novel anisotropic properties, ReS$_2$ exhibits a significantly low but finite interlayer coupling strength~\cite{Zhou2020,Zhou2021,Upadhyay2022}, distinguishing it from other TMDs in terms of electronic, optical, and vibrational behavior.
-The effect of dimensionality on the band gap is minimal: for AA stacking, the band gap increases from 1.22 to 1.33 eV, and for AB stacking, from 1.24 to 1.36 eV, when reducing dimensionality from bulk (3D) to monolayer (2D) as shown in Fig. S1 of Supplemental Material (SM).
-These band gap values and their nature agree well with previous reports~\cite{Zhou2020}.
+The effect of dimensionality on the band gap is minimal: for AA stacking, the band gap increases from 1.22 to 1.33 eV, and for AB stacking, from 1.24 to 1.36 eV, when reducing dimensionality from bulk (3D) to monolayer (2D) as shown in Fig. S1 of Supplemental Material (SM)~\cite{SM} for details, see also Refs.~\cite{Dileep2016,Tongay2014natcomm,Jariwala2016} therein.
+To assess whether the observed layer-independence is sensitive to the choice of electronic-structure method, we systematically examined the band-gap evolution of ReS$_2$ as a function of layer number using PBE, HSE06, G$_0$W$_0$, and G$_0$W$_0$+BSE approaches.
+The calculated band gaps for monolayer, bilayer (AA and AB stackings), and bulk (AA and AB stackings) ReS$_2$ are summarized in Table S1 of SM~\cite{SM}.
+The PBE calculated band gap values and their nature agree well with previous experimental reports~\cite{Zhou2020}.
 Dimensionality reduction induces two main effects: enhanced quantum confinement and reduced dielectric screening.
-Upon lowering dimensionality, the valence band maximum (VBM) shifts downward and the conduction band minimum (CBM) shifts upward for both AA and AB stacking (see Fig. S1), resulting in an increased band gap.
+Upon lowering dimensionality, the valence band maximum (VBM) shifts downward and the conduction band minimum (CBM) shifts upward for both AA and AB stacking (see Fig. S1 in SM~\cite{SM}), resulting in an increased band gap.
 However, the magnitude of these shifts and the band gap variation are notably small, indicating weak quantum confinement in ReS$_2$.
-Conversely, the dielectric constant and thus screening decreases rapidly from bulk to monolayer in both AA [Fig.~\ref{fig:fig4}(a)] and AB stacking [Fig. S7(a) in SM], a trend more pronounced than in other TMDs~\cite{Singh2022}.
+Conversely, the dielectric constant and thus screening decreases rapidly from bulk to monolayer in both AA [Fig.~\ref{fig:fig4}(a)] and AB stacking [Fig. S7(a) in SM~\cite{SM}], a trend more pronounced than in other TMDs~\cite{Singh2022}.
 The contrasting behavior of quantum confinement and dielectric screening across dimensions is expected to significantly influence the defect thermodynamics in ReS$_2$.